 Let’s talk frying for a minute.
 I’ll be honest; Puerto Ricans want to fry all the foods, but frying can be a pain.
 Then I got my hands on a Waring Deep Fryer and now frying is a snap, which is dangerous… very dangerous!
 Fry all the foods!!
 Having a countertop deep fryer makes all the difference!
 I love this fryer because it self-regulates the heat, has a built-in timer and is big enough to fry generous batches without having to overcrowd the basket.
 If you don’t have a deep fryer, you can also use a dutch oven or large skillet.
 If you choose to use a skillet pick a skillet with a heavy bottom that evenly distributes heat.
 Nonstick skillets are great because they are easy to clean out and don’t form that sticky oil buildup.
 My favorite kind of skillet to use for frying is a cast iron skillet.

 Pastelillos can be filled with all kinds of wonderful and delicious foods.
-The most popular ones found around schools are pizza that is just cheese and tomato sauce.
+The most popular ones found in schools are pizza that is just cheese and tomato sauce.
 If you are traveling along the coast of Puerto Rico, you’ll find crab filled pastelillos, and they can even make a wonderful dessert when filled with guava and cream cheese.
+Looking for more Puerto Rican treats?
+Try these arepas de coco or tostones.
+Explore more Puerto Rican flavors by visiting my entire collection of puerto rican recipes.

 - 3 tablespoons olive oil